HMS Vanguard (1748)

 HMS Vanguard was a 70-gun third rate ship of the line of the Royal Navy, launched on 16 April 1748.
 She was built by Philemon Ewer at his East Cowes yard on the Isle of Wight to the draught specified by the 1745 Establishment, at a cost of £8,009.
 She was the fourth vessel of the Royal Navy to bear the name Vanguard.

-She took part in the capture of Louisbourg in 1758 under Admiral Edward Boscawen, and in the capture of Quebec in 1759 under Admiral Charles Saunders.
+She took part in the capture of Louisbourg in 1758 under Admiral Edward Boscawen, and in the capture of Quebec during the battle of Quebec in 1759 under Admiral Charles Saunders.